How to claim cost of living help from the government

 Family Action provides practical, emotional and financial support to those who are experiencing poverty, disadvantage and social isolation across the country.

-How to get help from your council
+How to get cost of living help from your council

 If you are unable to pay your bills, your local council may have a scheme that can help you.
 Local councils may be able to give you debt advice, help you get hold of furniture and support you through food and fuel poverty.
 Your council may also have a local welfare assistance scheme, also known as crisis support.